 Access Search Funnels by clicking Tools and Analysis, then Conversions, then clicking the Search Funnels link at the lower left of the Conversions window.

 Analyzing this data can help you gain insights about how customers behave on your website, such as how much time elapsed between when they clicked on your ad for the first time to when they completed the conversion, and how many times they saw your ads before converting.
 (Click to enlarge.)

 It can take up to 24 hours for conversion data to start appearing in Google Ads.
 If after 24 hours conversions still aren't showing up, it's possible that no customers have converted yet.
 One way to test this is by going through the motions of a conversion yourself by clicking on your ad when it appears, and doing whatever action is required to trigger the conversion on your site.
 If after another 24 hours your conversion isn't registering, double-check that the HTML code was installed correctly.
 You might have to install additional plug-ins or move the code to a different part of the page.

 If customers don't have cookies enabled in their browser when they click on your ad and complete the conversion, Conversion Tracking won't work.
 Most people browse the web with cookies turned on, but if you choose to display the Tracking Indicator link on your website, visitors can opt out of conversion tracking by disabling the conversion tracker cookie.

-NOTE: If you change any of a conversion's settings in AdWords, this alters its code and you'll have to paste the new code into the webpage.
+NOTE: If you change any of a conversion's settings in Google Ads, this alters its code and you'll have to paste the new code into the webpage.